 The Phytotron in Olmsted Hall is a modern facility consisting of 12 controlled-environment growth chambers.
 Students and faculty conduct experiments in the facility to achieve control of temperature, light, and humidity and to replicate differences in these variables and determine their impact on plants and animals.

 The Biology Greenhouse was erected in 1973 as an integral part of the Olmsted Hall of Biological Sciences.
 A "lean to" style greenhouse covering approximately 3900 square feet, it houses the Biology Department teaching plant collection and supports faculty and student research projects.
 The diverse teaching collection includes more than 700 specimens from over 120 plant families.
 Orchids, ferns, bromeliads, and cacti, as well as some rare and unusual plants, are part of the collection.
 Faculty research projects include plant reproductive ecology, insect-plant interactions, fungus-plant interactions, ecological genetics, and plant physiological ecology.

 The Biology Greenhouse hosts an Open House each year in October.
 This offers members of the Vassar community opportunities to ask questions about plant care and learn about the teaching collection.
-Refreshments are served and often, free plants for the enhancement of offices and dorm rooms are offered.
 Students, faculty and staff of Vassar College are welcome to visit the greenhouse.
 You can make an appointment by contacting the greenhouse.
 View more information on the Vassar Greenhouse Facebook Page.